puleri/Lilypad/README.md

 ## Future of the project
 The user routes currently allow the user to index their notes after logging in.
 In a future iteration, the user would benefit from having the user notes automatically index upon logging in.
+Also, the users are required to grab and input their notes id's to edit, change or delete them.
+This is tedious and would be changed in future iterations to be able to be done with a button and no id input necessary.

 ### Entity relationship diagram
 <https://imgur.com/a/RRy6YO1>